Robert Zemeckis's unproduced projects: Carpool

 In 1986, filmmaker Brian De Palma was slated to direct a film from a script written by Zemeckis and Bob Gale titled Carpool, to be produced by Steven Spielberg.
 The film was never made.

 1990s

 The Great Houdini

-In the early 1990s, Zemeckis signed on to direct The Great Houdini, a biopic of Harry Houdini set to be written by Jeffrey Price and Peter S. Seaman and done as a "magical special effects-laden adventure."
-Tom Cruise was eyed to play the lead, and Columbia and Universal were to finance and distribution the film as a joint production.
-However, by September 1992, Zemeckis deemed Seamen and Price script's "the most interesting, dynamic, and most filmic of all the versions," but admitted that he wasn't "100 percent certain what direction the project need[ed] to take."
-Visual effects artist Ken Ralston also worked on the project and later called it a film that he wish had been made, saying that Zemeckis was "thinking of a very interesting way of telling the story of Houdini".
+In the early 1990s, Zemeckis signed on to direct The Great Houdini, a biopic of Harry Houdini written by Jeffrey Price and Peter S. Seaman, envisioned as a "magical special effects-laden adventure".
+Tom Cruise was eyed to play the lead, and Columbia and Universal were set to finance and distribute the film as a joint production.
+Though Zemeckis deemed Seamen and Price's script to be "the most interesting, dynamic, and most filmic of all the versions", by September 1992 he admitted that he "[wasn't] 100% certain what direction the project [needed] to take."
+Visual effects artist Ken Ralston briefly worked on the production and later cited it as a film he wish had been made, noting how Zemeckis was "thinking of a very interesting way" of telling the story.

+Sgt.
+Rock

+According to a January 1991 issue of Starlog magazine, Zemeckis was the director then-attached to helm the long-developed DC Comics property Sgt.
+Rock, with Jeffrey Boam mentioned as the most recent writer who had taken a crack at the script.